 As time wore on and the neolithic cultures settled, textiles become increasingly complex.
 Many early pieces were made with felting, which agitates animal fibers (like wool) to interlock them in a strong bond.
 Beyond that, though, humans also spun fibers to create strands of thread.
 They were woven together and resemble more of what we’re used to today.

 Creating clothing and other textiles was laborious—everything had to be done by hand.
-This included gathering fibers from plants or animals and then twisting them to make it into yarn.
+This included gathering fibers from plants or animals and then twisting them to make them into yarn.
 In addition to being a tedious process, making an article of clothing was expensive; tailors and seamstresses altered garments to ensure that they lasted a long time.
 Depending on how wealthy someone was, they could get imported fabrics and colorful dyes.
 The Silk Road trade routes brought Chinese silk to India, Africa, and Europe.
 While clothing was still the dominant type of fiber art, the aristocracy could also afford to decorate the walls, floors, and furniture of their palaces in lush and vibrant pieces.

 The Industrial Revolution was a turning point for textiles.
 With the invention of the cotton gin, spinning jenny, and power loom, creating fabric was now automated and could be produced on a massive scale.
 Textiles were not just for the wealthy anymore; as prices dropped, they were available to more of society.
 It also meant that these materials were not as precious, and creative people could experiment with them in previously unseen ways.